danielschepisi/OldApps/README.md

 - First Real Project
     - This is probably the most complex app I’ve created.
 I was recreating from scratch the code to mirror an app that was written in Obj-C as an exercise (without seeing the Obj-C code).
 This is an incomplete implementation.
 And I’d approach it very differently now.
-- Framework Actor’s Apple
-    - This is what I’m playing around with at the moment.
-The code is a bit of a mess though.
-Basic implementation of TableView, CollectionView and AVQueuePlayer
 - Sedgwick Swamplands
     - The main branch should have a working implementation of being able to add chores to a table view.
 This uses CoreData.
 They can either be sorted by Paddock or by Tasks
 - Clima